waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Lessons Learned
 - Suicune Quest (Crystal): The quest is strictly gated.
 Eusine must be defeated in Cianwood before the Route 42 sighting triggers.
 Missing this battle is a common cause of progress stalling.
-- Navigation (Cianwood): The northern shore is reachable on foot via a western detour (X=2) to bypass the Y=15-18 walls, then heading north to Y=14, east to X=8, and north through the gap at (8, 13).
+- Navigation (Cianwood): The northern shore (11, 12) is reachable by surfing west from (11, 22) to (4, 22), landing, and walking north through the gap at (8, 13).
-- Tool Hygiene: Refined find_path_v9 to handle Objects, Ledges, Warps, and 'seen' tiles.
-Outdated tools deleted.
+- Tool Hygiene: find_path_v9 bug discovered (ignores land-to-water transition costs).
+Manual navigation preferred for complex detours.

 ## Task Log
 - Verifying Eusine status in Cianwood City: Started Turn 27474.
-(Turn 27562: Currently at (5, 18) heading for north shore).
+(Turn 27564: At (11, 21) initiating surf detour to reach north shore).